robtweed/qewd-jsdb/README.md

         (Change the IP Address / Domain name to that of your server)

-This is a simple QEWD WebSocket application that will display, in real-time, any changes made by the explorer applications
+This is a simple QEWD WebSocket application that will display, in real-time, any changes made by the explorer applications or during REPL-based exploration of QEWD-JSdb.

+# The REPL-based Explorer

+I'd recommend that you start by exploring QEWD-JSdb using the Node.js REPL.
+You can use the viewer application (see above) to see, in real-time, the effect on the database of your QEWD-JSdb interactions.
+See [here for detailed instructions](./REPL.md) on using this REPL explorer mode.
+It really is the best way to begin to understand QEWD-JSdb.

 # The Explorer Applications

-There's a QEWD application/page for each of the supported QEWD-JSdb models.
+There's also a QEWD application/page for each of the supported QEWD-JSdb models.
+Each application showcases/demonstrates the capabilities specific to the particular database model.

 Start them as follows:

 - Document Database / Persistent JavaScript Objects